Willo Perron

 EO

-You moved to LA in ’98, stayed there for two years, and then you went to New York.
+You moved to LA in ’98, stayed for two years, then went to New York.

 WP

-Yeah.
-I went to LA because I grew up skateboarding, which is not a very Montreal thing.
-I was designing for a couple of local skate brands and was asked to run the creative department for a snow and skate brand—Dub and Droors, which was really important in the mid-to-late ’90s.
-That’s what brought me to LA at first.
+I went to LA because I grew up skateboarding—which isn’t really a Montreal thing.
+I was designing for a couple of local skate brands and got asked to run the creative department for a snow and skate brand—Dub and Droors, which were really important in the mid-to-late ’90s.
+That’s what brought me to LA initially.

 EO

-Is this the same time when the Dov [Charney] connection started to cohere?
+Is this when the Dov [Charney] connection started to cohere?

 WP